abhisheksingh75/Practice_CS_Problems/README.md

 # Practice_CS_Problems
-#This repository contains the problems solved by me.
+#This repository contains the problems solved on Data structure and algorithm using Python